MicroEJ/docs/overview/index.rst

    SDK Workflow Overview

-Using the SDK, a firmware developer will produce two versions of the MicroEJ binary, each one able to run applications:
+Using the SDK, a firmware developer produces two versions of the binary, each one able to run applications:

 -  An Executable binary to be flashed on OEM devices;

--  A Virtual Device which will be used as a device simulator by application developers.
+-  A Virtual Device which is used as a device simulator by application developers.

-Using the SDK, an application developer will be able to:
+Using the SDK, an application developer is able to:

 -  Import Virtual Devices matching his target hardware in order to develop and test applications on the Simulator;